George R. Dale: Mayorship of John C. Hampton

 Dale became known for his criticism of the mayor of Muncie, John C. Hampton, a Republican elected in 1925.
 Hampton was an alleged KKK member who had worked for Dearth in jury selection.
 Dale accused him of electoral fraud in the primary.
 Dale's criticisms of Hampton as mayor included an allegation that he sanctioned a "paving trust" that exerted control over street paving contracts.
 (Note: According to Carrolyle M. Frank, this allegation was plausible but circumstantial.)
 Editor Wilbur E. Sutton of The Muncie Evening Press, a Republican publication, found this allegation credible.
 The Municipal League of Delaware County, affiliated with the anti-Williams-Hampton faction of the Republican Party, launched an investigation.

 Dale published a letter to the editor opposing Hampton and Dearth in February 1927.
 Dearth ordered that this edition of the newspaper not be distributed.
 This led to an impeachment trial against him.
 The Indiana House of Representatives voted 93-to-1 for his impeachment, but a slim majority in the Senate kept him in office.
 County citizens forced him to retire the following year.

 Dale alleged that gambling, bootlegging, and prostitution operations had the backing of city and county law enforcement.
 He said that police officers abetted the 1926 attack against him.
-Federal agents raided Muncie bars in November 1927 without informing the mayor's office or police department, and their reports implied the mayor did little to enforce the prohibition of alcohol.
+Federal agents raided Muncie bars in November 1927 without informing the mayor's office or police department, and their reports implied the mayor did little to enforce Prohibition laws against alcohol.
 Hampton never faced charges, but the people of Muncie largely supported Dale's statements.